ignaspangonis/chatter/README.md

 ## Prerequisites

 1. Run `npm -v` to make sure you have `npm` installed.
 [Read more about npm](https://docs.npmjs.com/getting-started).
-2. Since this is the frontend app, you'll need to pull and run the [backend app](https://github.com/ignaspangonis/chatter-service/)
+2. Since this is the frontend app, before running it you first need to pull and run the [backend app](https://github.com/ignaspangonis/chatter-service/)

 ## Install and run